kristuff/mishell/README.md

 ## 1. Overview

 The lib consists of one class `\Kristuff\Mishell\Console` that contains mainly 3 types of methods:

 - writing methods (normal or stylized/colorized text) : echo something
 - stylized/colorized CLI text builder methods : return a string
 - layout string builder methods (tables, padding) : return a string

-To be more flexible, most writing/text/layout builder methods take an indefinite number of arguments called in this document as [styles].
+To be more flexible, most writing/text/layout builder methods take an indefinite number of arguments called [styles] in this documentation .
 The arguments are analyzed as follows:

 - First argument that matchs to known foreground color is taken as foreground color.
 - First argument that matchs to known background color (when a foreground is already define) is taken as foreground color.
 - Other arguments that match to known option color are taken as option.

 ## 2. Api methods